 • Opening your doors to the community – Even if your property isn’t large, you can still run mini-events like eating competitions, fitness challenges, exercise classes, cooking classes etc.

 • Setting up a loyalty program – Loyalty programs really can work, especially in smaller properties that may have many return guests.
-The more loyal guests you can reward, the more likely you are to receive positive reviews and free word of mouth marketing.
+The more loyal guests you can reward, the more likely you are to receive positive reviews and free word of mouth.

 • Creating itinerary bundles – Guests will jump at the chance to have a personalised experience bundle ready and waiting for them with their booking.
 For example, a family bundle that includes local experiences and dinner set out for them during their stay.